Large complicated lymphocele in renal transplant

 0 images remaining

 Non-contrast CT scan shows large hypoattenuating collections with thin septations compressing renal graft.
-A post-transplant ureteric stent is well visualised with the distal end in an empty bladder displaced by the large pelvic lymphocele.
+A post-transplant ureteric stent is well visualized with the distal end in an empty bladder displaced by the large pelvic lymphocele.

 The findings of CT after 20 days of renal transplant in a 25 Y/O patient is compatible with large complicated lymphocele.